Hanna Wijk: BK Häcken

+Tottenham Hotspur

+On 30 December 2025, Wijk signed with Women's Super League club Tottenham Hotspur to a long term contract.

 International career

 Youth

 Noted by the Swedish Football Association as a potential new player to include in their youth teams, Wijk was called up in 2018, initially to wear the shirt of the under-15 selection on the occasion of a double friendly match with the same age groups of Norway, against whom she scored the goal of the partial 2–0 in the 6–3 victory of the second match on 23 September, her absolute debut with the national team, and Finland in September and October of that year.

 The following year she was called up to the under-16 team first, in April, on the occasion of a semi-official UEFA-sponsored tournament in Slovenia, and subsequently, in July, in the 2019 edition of the Nordisk Flick (Nordic Cup) intended for Scandinavian youth teams, maturing with the subsequent friendly tournaments 11 appearances with this selection facing among others, the United States, Germany and Spain.

 In 2020, Wijk would bee aggregated to the U17 squad, having been called up to that squad that faces the MIMA Cup 2020 in San Pedro del Pinatar, Spain, and then moved directly to the U23 squad led by Renée Slegers in 2021, the year in which she matured, again in a friendly, an appearance in the under 18 against Belgium and also begins the call-ups in the under 19.
 With the largest of the Swedish youth teams between 2021 and 2023 she plays 14 matches, all in friendly tournaments, debuting on 10 June 2021 in the 2–2 draw with France, with the under 19 with the same appearances she scores 3, playing qualifications and the final phase of the UEFA Women's Under-19 Championship in the Czech Republic 2022, with her national team reaching the semi-finals.